TarunGunampalli/GDSC-Bootcamp/README.md

 #### Creating a Repository
 - For our demo today, please follow these steps:
     - Go to this repository: https://github.com/TarunGunampalli/GDSC-Bootcamp
+    - Quickly create a GitHub account if you don't have one
     - In the top right of the screen, click "Fork"
         - This creates a copy of the codebase that you now are the owner of (like making a copy in Google Drive)
     - Go to the forked repository that you now own and click the green button that says "Code".
 Copy the URL that is displayed